-In addition to SACAP registration, the actual category of registration can also be important.
+In addition to SACAP registration, the actual category of registration is also hugely important as there are legal limitations on the types of projects the different registration categories are allowed to take on.
+For more about this, read our dedicated article on the topic (https://www.xeno-urban.com/post/can-any-architectural-category-design-my-project).
 Professional Architects have the highest level of registration and are generally the most qualified, while draughtspeople tend to have the lowest level of qualifications, followed by architectural technologists.
 Larger or more design focussed projects generally require more highly qualified professionals.
-For a detailed discussion of this topic, check out our article on the topic (https://www.xeno-urban.com/post/architects-vs-draughtspeople-1).
+For a detailed discussion of the different skill levels and specialties, check out our article on the topic (https://www.xeno-urban.com/post/architects-vs-draughtspeople-1).

 The level of experience of an architectural professional is also hugely important as professional registration can be obtained with as little as 2 years' practical experience.
 It also may not be as simple as looking at a company project portfolio as many architects work for a number of years and gain a wealth of experience at other firms before starting their own firm, meaning the firm may have a small portfolio of projects even though the lead architect personally has a large portfolio of works.
 Conversely, large experienced firms may appoint very inexperienced staff members to a given project.
 It is therefore important to inquire about the level of experience of the professional who will specifically lead the project in question.